On the computation of homology of type A real flag manifolds: Homology of flag manifolds of type A

 \section{Homology of flag manifolds of type A}

-In this section, we state a formula for the coefficients of the boundary map of real flag manifolds of type A as obtained in \cite{LR22a}, which is not definitive for our purposes.
+This section is devoted to establish the formula for the coefficients of the boundary map of real flag manifolds of type A as obtained in \cite{LR22a}, which is not definitive for the purposes of this paper.
 It remains to solve the problem of the ambiguity of the signs, which will be addressed in the next Section.

-We will also review some results on the Poincaré polynomial that has recently been described by He \cite{He2017, He2020}.
+Some results on the Poincaré polynomial that has recently been described by He \cite{He2017, He2020} are also stated with a compatible notation.